 After the initial tear-off, your contractor will be able to get a better look inside the structural components of your roof, detect any damages, and decide if your decking needs to be updated or replaced.

 To understand why your decking needs to be inspected, you need to know what it is, and why it’s there!
 The decking of your roof is like armor for the rest of your home.
 It adds a significant layer of protection and is the heart of all structural support for your roof.

 Decking typically consists of several flat boards that are attached to the trusses or joists.
 Think of these as the skeletal system of your roof.
 Every skeleton needs its muscle tissues and skin, right?
 Gross, but yes.
-In the same manner, the skeletal-like-decking provides a surface for your shingles to thrive and do their job, as well as something to the underlayment and other materials can be attached to.
+In the same manner, the skeletal-like-decking provides a surface for your shingles to thrive and do their job, as well as something to which the underlayment and other materials can be attached to.

 As you can see, the decking is pretty important.
 So, the reason its inspection is such a big part of the replacement process is that any damages, even minor ones will affect the structural integrity of your entire roof.
 It’s extremely important the decking is in great condition and can withstand a new roof.
 If it’s rotted, damaged, or compromised in any way, your contractor should advise you to replace it as well.

 Once your contractor has given your decking a passing inspection, they’ll go ahead and get started on installing the underlayment, drip edge, and flashing.
 It goes a little something like this: